benjaminion/upgrading-ethereum-book/src/book.md

 >
 > The above functions are accessed through the `bls` module, e.g. `bls.Verify`.

-The detailed specification of the cryptographic functions underlying Ethereum&nbsp;2.0's BLS signing scheme is delegated to the draft IETF standard as described in the spec.
+The detailed specification of the cryptographic functions underlying Ethereum&nbsp;2.0's BLS signing scheme is delegated to the draft IRTF standard[^fn-ietf-irtf-1] as described in the spec.
 This includes specifying the elliptic curve BLS12-381 as our domain of choice.

+[^fn-ietf-irtf-1]: This document does not have the full force of an IETF standard.
+For one thing, it remains a draft (that is now expired), for another it is an IRTF document, meaning that it is from a research group rather than being on the IETF standards track.
+[Some context](https://mailarchive.ietf.org/arch/msg/ietf/A8MaBwNpbWf_DJoWj0sRROIml3Y/) from Brian Carpenter, former IETF chair,
+    > I gather that you are referring to an issue in draft-irtf-cfrg-bls-signature-04.
+That is not even an IETF draft; it's an IRTF draft, apparently being discussed in an IRTF Research Group.
+So it is not even remotely under consideration to become an IETF standard...

 Our intention in conforming to the in-progress standard is to provide for maximal interoperability with other chains, applications, and cryptographic libraries.
 Ethereum Foundation researchers and Eth2 developers had input to the [development](https://github.com/cfrg/draft-irtf-cfrg-bls-signature) of the standard.
 Nevertheless, there were some challenges involved in trying to keep up as the standard evolved.
 For example, the [Hashing to Elliptic Curves](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-hash-to-curve-09) standard was still changing [rather late](https://hackmd.io/@benjaminion/BkdbG45II#Multiclient-testnet-discussion) in the beacon chain testing phase.
 In the end, everything worked out fine.